-Bangkok Grand Palace, the Temple of the Emerald Buddha and Wat Phra Kaew (or Wat Pra Kaew) are without a doubt, the most famous landmarks in Thailand, often seen in many movies.
+The Grand Palace of Bangkok, the Temple of the Emerald Buddha and Wat Phra Kaew (or Wat Pra Kaew) are, without a doubt, the most famous landmarks in Bangkok, often seen in many movies.
 Despite being such a touristic icon, this is still the number one place to see while in Bangkok, a marvel of delicate and intricate craftwork, architecture, carving and painting.
-Wat Phra Kaew is described at length in so many websites; We are not going to get too much into details, just a few facts and a lot of photos.
+Wat Phra Kaew is described at length on many websites; we will not get too much into details, just a few facts and many photos.

-The first thing you’ll see when entering the temple ground is the black stone statue of the ‘Hermit Doctor’, considered a patron of medicine, which is believed to have healing powers.
-Each day, relatives of the sick and infirm pay respects and make offerings of incense sticks, fruit, lotus flowers, and candles.
+When entering the temple grounds, you’ll first see the black stone statue of the ‘Hermit Doctor’, considered a patron of medicine, which is believed to have healing powers.
+Each day, relatives of the sick and infirm pay respects and offer incense sticks, fruit, lotus flowers, and candles.

-Among the many buildings, you can admire in Wat Phra Kaew, the most photographed is probably the massive shiny golden Chedi called Phra Si Ratana, a 19th-century stupa built in Sri Lankan style enshrining ashes of the Buddha.
+Among the many Wat Phra Kaew buildings, the most photographed is probably the massive shiny golden Chedi called Phra Si Ratana, a 19th-century stupa built in Sri Lankan style, enshrining the ashes of the Buddha.

 The Emerald Buddha

-The second most visited is the large ‘Ubosoth’, the ordination hall, where you can admire, but not take photos, the famous Emerald Buddha which official name is ‘Phra Phuttha Maha Mani Rattana Patimakon’.
+The second most visited is the large ‘Ubosoth’, the ordination hall, where you can admire, but not take photos, the famous Emerald Buddha, whose official name is ‘Phra Phuttha Maha Mani Rattana Patimakon’.

-The Emerald Buddha is made of Jade and not emerald and is carved in a yogic position, known as Virasana.
-Originating from India in 15th century AD, its history is long and troubled… after being transported to Sri Lanka, Cambodia, Laos, Ayutthaya, Chiang Mai, it was then kept in a shrine near the famous Wat Arun (The Temple of Dawn) until the capital of Thailand shifted from one side of the river to the other and the Emerald Buddha was finally enshrined in Wat Phra Kaew.
-The emerald Buddha in brilliant green colour is 66 centimetres (26 in) in height with a lap width of 48.3 centimetres (19.0 in).
+The Emerald Buddha is made of Jade, not emerald, and is carved in a yogic position known as Virasana.
+Originating from India in the 15th century AD, its history is long and troubled… after being transported to Sri Lanka, Cambodia, Laos, Ayutthaya, and Chiang Mai, it was then kept in a shrine near the famous Wat Arun (The Temple of Dawn) until the capital of Thailand shifted from one side of the river to the other.
+The Emerald Buddha was finally enshrined in Wat Phra Kaew.
+The emerald Buddha in brilliant green is 66 centimetres (26 in) in height with a lap width of 48.3 centimetres (19.0 in).

-The temple grounds cover 94.5 hectares (234 acres) and feature more than one hundred buildings.
-Wat Phra Kaew gate is guarded by a pair of Yakshis statues, mythical giants measuring 5 metres (16 ft) high.
+The temple grounds cover 94.5 hectares (234 acres) and feature over a hundred buildings.
+Wat Phra Kaew gate is guarded by two Yakshis statues, mythical giants measuring 5 metres (16 ft) high.
 Don’t miss the beautiful mural painting gallery surrounding the entire grounds of the temple.

-The temple complex also has a model of the famous Angkor Wat, started by King Mongkut and completed by King Rama III.
+The temple complex also has a famous Angkor Wat model, started by King Mongkut and completed by King Rama III.

-The best way to reach the Grand Palace is by taxi or tuk-tuk, as there are no BTS around this area.
-You also can try by boat with the Chao Phraya River Express (disembark at Tha Chang).
+The best way to reach Bangkok Grand Palace is by taxi or tuk-tuk, as there are no BTS around this area.
+You also can try it by boat with the Chao Phraya River Express (disembark at Tha Chang pier).

 Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200